Involutive Markov categories and the quantum de Finetti theorem: Involutive Markov categories

-This category has a natural symmetric strict monoidal structure inherited from $\cat{C}'_{\det}$ (cf.~\cite[Theorem~10.17]{fritz2019synthetic}).
+Composition is inherited from $\cat{C}$.
+The tensor product on objects is the strict one of $\cat{C}'_{\det}$, while on morphisms it is transported through the coherences:

+for $f\colon A\to B$ and $g\colon A'\to B'$ in $\cat{C}'$, where the right-hand side is computed in $\cat{C}$.
+The coherence axioms for $\varphi$ imply that this makes $\cat{C}'$ into a strict symmetric monoidal category (cf.~\cite[Theorem~10.17]{fritz2019synthetic}).
 Also, the above definition of the hom-sets shows that $\cat{C}'$ directly inherits an involution from the one of $\cat{C}$.
 This involution is immediately strictly monoidal, and it is a symmetric monoidal functor because the coherence morphisms of $F_{\det}$ are deterministic and in particular self-adjoint.
 Therefore, $\cat{C}'$ becomes a hom-involutive symmetric monoidal category.

-Let us name $F\colon \cat{C}' \to \cat{C}$ the obvious functor which extends $F_{\det}$.
-This is a strong monoidal equivalence.
-In particular, for every object $A$ in $\cat{C}'$, the involutive comonoid $(FA, \cop_{FA}, \discard_{FA})$ can be pulled back to an involutive comonoid $(A, \cop_A, \discard_A)$.
-Since the coherence morphisms of $F$ are deterministic with respect to $\cat{C}$ because they coincide with those of $F_{\det}$, this gives rise to a natural ICD-structure on $\cat{C}'$, and furthermore $F$ becomes a strong ICD-functor.
-We conclude by \cref{prop:icd_equiv}. \end{proof}